davidgma/tmymoney/doc/160 unison.md

 ### unison file synchroniser

 I keep the master copy of my KMyMoney file on the GCP VM and then synchronise it to a local copy before and after each time I use KMyMoney on a local machine.
-That way, any changes made on any machine, or on the VM, will be kept.
+That way, any changes made on any machine, or on the VM, will be kept current.

 To install unison:
 ```